jbdatascience/cookiecutter-OasisModel/README.md

     model_version [0.0.0.1]:
     email [mark.pinkerton@oasislmf.org]:

-These prompts are self-explanatory, but `project_name`, `project_slug`, `organization`, `model_identifier` and `model_version` pare mandatory, while the others are optional.
+These prompts are self-explanatory, but `project_name`, `project_slug`, `organization`, `model_identifier` and `model_version` are mandatory, while the others are optional.
 Here are some guidelines to follow for the mandatory prompts.

 * `project_name` should be a concise title for the project (title words should be capitalised)
 * `project_slug` is the folder name for the project and by default cookiecutter will set this to a camel casing of the `project_name` value, but you may enter a specific value yourself, provided it does not contain spaces or any special characters not normally present in folder names